npmcdn-to-unpkg-bot/mysite-2016/src/_web-live/konstrondan.md

 images:
   -
 tools:
+  - PHP
   - Wordpress

 ---

 Konstrondan is a wordpress powered site, for this site I built a unique theme from the ground up.
 This is the way I prefer to build WP-themes.
+On request I made it simple for the customer to change content on the site, for the good and bad.

 <!--more-->

 Konstrondan is a site for creative art people in living in Småland, Sweden.